ztensitymods/7DTDMods/README.md

  Official repository for Ztensity's 7 Days to Die Modlets
  ================================

- Currently, the repository includes twenty different mods that I have created so far.
-At this point in my modding career, I have learned to work with Read Me's, Localization's, XML's (blocks, items, progression, recipes and sounds), XPATH, Unity, animations and using/creating transparent PNG icons for an ItemIconAtlas and UIAtlas.
+ This repository includes all  mods that I have created.
+In this repository, you will find an assortment of different kinds of mods ranging from my renaming series, Unnecessarily Beautiful But Immersive and SMX UI Tweaks to recent mods like the Functional Elevator and Paintings & Posters.

  ================================